Last Updated on April 1, 2021 by Nina Ahmedow

 A Different Lifestyle

-The Athenian lifestyle focuses on the little joys in life rather than work.
+The lifestyle in Athens focuses on the little joys in life rather than work.
 A lot of life happens outdoors.
 What always bothered me about life in Germany was that the weather forces you to stay indoors a lot.
 In Athens, you can spend time outside all year around.
 But you can easily do things indoors as well, such as exploring one of the many museums or exhibitions.
 Athens doesn’t have as many cultural events to offer as German cities, especially given its size.
 But there is enough happening to avoid boredom.
 As with everything else, it really depends on personal preference.

 A Rather Boring Nightlife